Antero Midstream Corp (AM) Shares Decline Despite Market Challenges - News Heater

-Antero Midstream Corp (NYSE: AM)’s stock price has dropped by -2.02 in relation to previous closing price of 13.37.
-Nevertheless, the company has seen a gain of 1.00% in its stock price over the last five trading days.
-Seeking Alpha reported 2023-11-30 that This third installment in the 4-part Energy series is focused on Oil.
-We look at the development of the U.S. oil industry and the shift from the U.S. being a net energy consumer to a net producer.
-We expect the U.S. energy sector will continue to perform well, and is positioned to outperform if global energy prices rise.
+Antero Midstream Corp (NYSE: AM)’s stock price has plunge by -1.56relation to previous closing price of 12.78.
+Nevertheless, the company has seen a -3.97% plunge in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-12-07 that Here is how Antero Midstream Corporation (AM) and Archrock Inc. (AROC) have performed compared to their sector so far this year.

 Is It Worth Investing in Antero Midstream Corp (NYSE: AM) Right Now?

-Antero Midstream Corp (NYSE: AM) has a higher price-to-earnings ratio of 17.85x compared to its average ratio. compared to its average ratio and a 36-month beta value of 2.17.
-Analysts have mixed views on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 2 as “sell.”
+Antero Midstream Corp (NYSE: AM) has a price-to-earnings ratio of 17.14x that is above its average ratio.
+Additionally, the 36-month beta value for AM is 2.17.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 0 rating it as “overweight,” 3 rating it as “hold,” and 2 rating it as “sell.”

-The average price point forecasted by analysts for Antero Midstream Corp (AM) is $13.07, which is -$0.03 below the current market price.
-The public float for AM is 336.44M, and currently, short sellers hold a 4.13% ratio of that float.
-The average trading volume of AM on December 06, 2023 was 2.32M shares.
+The average price predicted by analysts for AM is $13.21, which is $0.63 above the current price.
+The public float for AM is 336.44M and currently, short sellers hold a 4.60% ratio of that float.
+The average trading volume of AM on December 13, 2023 was 2.32M shares.

 AM’s Market Performance

-AM’s stock has seen a 1.00% increase for the week, with a 1.39% rise in the past month and a 12.35% gain in the past quarter.
-The volatility ratio for the week is 1.60%, and the volatility levels for the past 30 days are at 1.68% for Antero Midstream Corp.
-The simple moving average for the past 20 days is 1.20% for AM’s stock, with a 14.85% simple moving average for the past 200 days.
+AM’s stock has seen a -3.97% decrease for the week, with a 0.64% rise in the past month and a 6.07% gain in the past quarter.
+The volatility ratio for the week is 1.98%, and the volatility levels for the past 30 days are at 1.74% for Antero Midstream Corp The simple moving average for the past 20 days is -3.31% for AM’s stock, with a 9.74% simple moving average for the past 200 days.

 Analysts’ Opinion of AM